 Proficiency Data Page

-The Proficiency Data page has two primary reports that admins can access (Math Adaptive Grade Level Report and ELA Skills Report).
+The Proficiency Data page gives admins access to the Math Adaptive Grade Level Report.
 They also have the option to view reports that were pulled in the past by selecting Legacy Report.

 The Math Adaptive Grade Level Report gives insight into how each school/grade level/student is performing within a given learning domain on Freckle's adaptive math practice.
 By allowing administrators to view data at both a high level and drill down into individual students, this report ensures they have the data needed to make decisions that will drive student growth.